asankaSovis/asankaSovis/README.md

 ## 🦊 Highlight Projects

-These are some of the projects that Asanka is proud of.
-He puts a lot of effort into them since they can improve his knowledge of certain technologies while acting as a starting point for others to build great things.
-He plans to add more projects to this list and to continue developing these even further.
+These are some of the projects that I'm proud of.
+I put a lot of effort into them since they can improve my knowledge of certain technologies while acting as a starting point for others to build great things.
+I plan to add more projects to this list and to continue developing these even further.

 ### 01. 💻 Eight Bit Computer Using FPGA
 This project is trying to recreate the eight-bit computer that [Ben Eater](https://www.youtube.com/c/BenEater) created in his famous YouTube[ series](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU).
 However, the difference is that here, the intended use is of FPGAs and the Verilog HDL for this task.
 The goal was to use this as a learning opportunity to sharpen the knowledge in FPGAs and Verilog.